kaikwan/Packing-3D-RL/README.md

    <img src="pictures\demo.png" alt="demo" style="zoom:20%;" />

 7. `train.py`, `env.py` and `common/`, `DQN/` are used for the reinforcement learning method, but it hasn't complete, so these files and folders remain unused.

-### 3. Anaconda environment

-I have exported my anaconda environment to the file `environment.yaml`, use `conda env create -f environment.yaml` to copy my environment to your computer.

 ### 4. The idea